mjosaarinen/lwaes_isa/README.md

 *   AES code density is 16 instructions per round (+ round key fetch), despite only requiring a single S-box in hardware.
-The initial [RISC-V Crypto proposal](https://github.com/scarv/riscv-crypto) (Section 4.4, "Lightweight AES Acceleration") contains an instruction for 4 parallel S-Box lookups.
-Without additional helper instructions this will result in a slower round function.
-Furthermore, the circuit size is dominated by the S-Box, so hardware size of this proposal is lower.
+The initial [RISC-V Crypto proposal](https://github.com/scarv/riscv-crypto) (Section 4.4, "Lightweight AES Acceleration") contains instruction for 4 parallel S-Box lookups.
+Without additional helper instructions, this will result in a slower round function.
+Furthermore, the circuit size is dominated by the S-Box, so hardware the size of this proposal is lower.
 *   In addition to being 500+% faster than plain software implementation (depending on table lookup speed), the most important feature of this implementation is that it is constant time and resistant to [Cache-timing attacks on AES](http://cr.yp.to/antiforgery/cachetiming-20050414.pdf).
-    Constant-time implementations of AES are possible in pure software, but are exceedingly slow.
+    Constant-time implementations of AES are possible in pure software but are exceedingly slow.
 *   The instructions also support key schedule; it is possible to compute the round keys "on the fly" without committing them to RAM.
 This may be helpful in some types of security applications.
 *   Many applications do not actually require the AES inverse function;
-    even full TLS implementations may be implemented without it since the the AES-GCM mode is based on CTR; essentially a stream cipher.
+    even full TLS implementations may be implemented without it since the AES-GCM mode is based on CTR; essentially a stream cipher.
 *   Mathematically the AES computation is organized as in the well-known "T-Tables" technique, which is more than 20 years old in the context of